Preventing Bed Bugs Spreading to Other Rooms

 Preventing Bed Bugs in Common Spaces

-Preventing bed bugs is a challenging task and probably one of the most difficult things to do as these little bugs are so resilient to practically everything.
+Learning how to prevent bed bugs from spreading all over the house makes a challenging task and probably one of the most difficult things to do as these little bugs are so resilient to practically everything.
 There are, however, steps you can take to prevent bed bugs in your common spaces.

 - Remove all clutter

-- Repair any broken baseboards, tearing wallpaper, and tighten nay loose electrical faceplates as these are primary locations and hiding places
+- Repair any broken baseboards, tearing wallpaper, and tighten any loose electrical faceplates as these are primary locations and hiding places

 - Always vacuum weekly, under the bed, behind the bed, and anywhere around any bedding area including the furniture close to it

-- Inspect every entry point on walls if you share it with a neighbour
+- Inspect every entry point on walls if you share it with a neighbor

 - Seal any and all cracks in walls, windows, door frames, ceilings, furniture, and between baseboards